 Old-style Shūshi no Kon

-The earliest description of a bōjutsu kata in text and illustration is that of Shūshi no Kon.
+The earliest description of a bōjutsu kata in text and illustration is of the same Shūshi no Kon.
 It was learned on Okinawa by Miki Jisaburō and published in 1930.
 In this description, there are no tsuki done following the shōmen-uchi in descriptions No. 7, 13, 16, and 19.
 Instead, following the front strike, the description continues by saying “Now the bō is being screwed, and the opponent’s weapon thus placed aside.”
 The movement is described in Japanese as nejiru ねじる, i.e. 捩じる, to screw; to twist.
 It is a defensive movement and a terminological forerunner of today’s chūdan-uke (or uchi-uke, soto-uke, depending on the school).
 This is an example of the development of kobudō terminology, but I digress.

 The same kata has been presented as Shūshi no Kon (Koshiki) in Volume 3 of Ryūkyū Kobudō by Inoue Motokatsu (1974).
 There are also no tsuki at the corresponding positions.